jkiesele/PhaseTwoAnalysis/README.md

 cmsRun ConfFile_cfg.py
 ```

-If you want to rerun JEC, you can use the `updateJEC' argument with the path to the SQLite file.
+If you want to rerun JEC, you can use the `updateJEC` argument with the path to the SQLite file.
 Befor the EDAnalyzer, PUPPI is run on the fly and jets are re-clustered.
 The MET is also recomputed but not exactly with the official recipe (that needs PAT collections).

 Plots in a pdf format can be obtained by running: